hachi-bitto/btc-wallet/README.md

 # btc-wallet
 Command line tool to generate Bitcoin wallets (for leaning purposes - btc and rust!).

+The focus here is not on performance, but on learning.

 Idea: implement almost everything related to wallets in order to get a good understand about bitcoin wallets, addresses, and scripts.
 Also, to learn Rust!

 Some of the ideas will probably come from here: https://github.com/rust-bitcoin/rust-wallet